syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 ### Change the min and max radius of bubble

-The [`minimumRadius`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BubbleSeries/minimumRadius.html) property can be used to change the minimum size of the chart series and the [`maximumRadius`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BubbleSeries/maximumRadius.html) property can be used to change the maximum size of the chart series.
+The [`minimumRadius`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BubbleSeries/minimumRadius.html) property is used to change the minimum size of the series and the [`maximumRadius`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BubbleSeries/maximumRadius.html) property is used to change the maximum size of the series.

 {% highlight dart %}